bjohnson05/cmsi2210/homework/homework03/README.md

           <li>The 16-bit operation 0x3511 + 0x4FFC has a overflows (Y or N):
       </ol>

-These problems give you more to think about with these concepts of number conversion and arithmetic.
+These problems give you more to think about with the concepts of number conversion and arithmetic.
       <ol><li>The modular sum of 16-bit hex values 6159 + F702 is:
           <li>The saturated sum of 16-bit hex values 6159 + F702 is:
           <li>The 16-bit operation 0x6159 + 0xF702 has a carry (Y or N):